narencachy/aks-quickstart/README.md

 ### What this did
-If you check the Azure portal, you will see that this command created two resource groups - AKSRG and MC_AKSRG_AKSNAME_AKSLOC.
-The AKS resource group contains the AKS service (Controller) and the Docker build VM.
-The other resource group contains the k8s nodes.
-Here is a screen shot of what is created in the nodes subscription.
+If you check the Azure portal, you will see that this command created two resource groups - aks and MC_aks_aks_centralus.
+The aks resource group contains the AKS service (Controller) and the Docker build VM.
+The MC_aks_aks_centralus resource group contains the k8s nodes.
+Here is a screen shot of what is created in the MC_aks_aks_centralus resource group.
 You will notice that there are 3 Nodes (VMs).

 ![Initial node resource group](images/aks-node-initial.png)